coroutineDispatcher/blog/content/posts/decorate_stateful_mvvm.md

 }
 ```

 This is how I normally manage it.
-But what if I want to save my data to survive process death/configuration change?
+But what if I want to save my data to survive process death?
 Adding a new extra variable to observe the `savedStateHandle` is error prone and actually makes things way worse, introducing a lot of bugs.
 But I really wanted to use `SharedFlow`, because of its' flexibility regarding single events which eventually make live easier.
 Also, with the help of Hilt, there is not much to be done when it comes to creating a `ViewModel` anymore, so the `savedStateHandle` comes for free.

 Therefore, I was thinking: How about, store the whole state in `saveStateHandle`?
-It would restore immediately what we had before configuration change/process death.
+It would restore immediately what we had before process death.
 What I needed to do though, was kick out 2 state `SharedFlow` variables:

 ```kotlin
 class SomeViewModel @ViewModelInject constructor(